 - Research where your dress is actually being made.
 If you’ve purchased from an Australian designer who creates their dresses in their Australian studios it’s likely that there will be no delay on your gown.
 This is because, as it stands, there hasn’t been drastic delays on shipping and workplaces are still allowing employees to come in to work.
 Obviously, this may change but for right now it should be okay.

 - If you realise that your dress is being manufactured overseas then check in online to see what the restrictions are in that country – are people working from home, are there import and export restrictions in place?
-Again we really recommend getting in touch with the designer (if you bought directly from them) or with the boutique where you purchased your gown to get an update on the progress of your wedding dress and it’s arrival in Australia.
+We really recommend getting in touch with the designer or boutique where you purchased your gown to get an update on the progress of your wedding dress and it’s arrival in Australia.

 If you know that you’re postponing your wedding date, please let the designer or the boutique from which you purchased your dress know.
 This is so they can prioritise dress production or shipping for brides who are going ahead with their wedding or even moving the date earlier to have their ceremony before more travel bans are put in place.

 If you are yet to buy your wedding dress then there are a few things to consider to make the process as smooth as possible…

 - Buy Australian.
 As noted above, purchasing from an Australian designer means that you know your gown won’t leave the country and is likely to be delivered on time.
 Research Australian wedding dress designers and check in with their social channels to make sure their boutiques are open for business before booking in an appointment.

 - Think about buying off the rack.
 This is because it cuts out the middle-man of having the dress made specially for you and you will physically have the gown much quicker – and can even take away from the store that day and manage your own alterations separately.